MASHUOA/HiTMaP/README.md

 ### Amino acid substitution
 You can set the *Substitute_AA* to make the uncommon amino acid available to the workflow:
 *Substitute_AA=list(AA=c("X"),AA_new_formula=c("C5H5NO2"),Formula_with_water=c(FALSE))*

-AA: the single letter amino acid to be replaced
+* AA: the single letter amino acid to be replaced
-AA_new_formula: the new formula for the amino acid
+* AA_new_formula: the new formula for the amino acid
-Formula_with_water: Set *TRUE* to indicate the formula represents the intact amino acid, *FALSE* to indicate that the formula already lost one H2O molecule and can be considered as AA backbone.
+* Formula_with_water: Set *TRUE* to indicate the formula represents the intact amino acid, *FALSE* to indicate that the formula already lost one H2O molecule and can be considered as AA backbone.

 ### Digestionn site

 The *Digestion_site* allows you to specify a list of pre-defined enzyme and customized digestion rules in regular expression format.
+You can either use the enzyme name, customized cleavage rule or combination of them to get the enzymatics peptides list.